sanjay15k/QzzoApp/README.md

 <br>

 ## How to run?
+* Download apk file from app/release package and directly run on your android device or
-* Download/Clone the project and open in Android studio.
+* Clone the project and open in Android studio.
 * Build the apk.
 * <b>NOTE: Please verify that your internet is working correctly before running the app.</b>